flrd/standardlastprofile/README.md

 ## About the Data

-The standardlastprofile package encompasses a dataset named `slp`.
-This dataset results from an analysis of 1,209 load profiles of low-voltage electricity consumers in Germany, published in 1999.[^1] It comprises a total of 9,504 observations across 5 variables:
+The dataset `slp` is the result from an analysis of 1,209 load profiles of low-voltage electricity consumers in Germany, published in 1999.[^1] It contains a total of 9,504 observations across 5 variables:

 - `profile_id`: identifier of a standard load profile
 - `period`: one of “summer”, “winter”, “transition”